harleydutton/tabula-rasa/Sections/World (unlucky)/worldbuilding/Worldbuilding.md

 - The [[Store]] is a list of goods and [[Prices]] for things that can be bought and sold within the world.
 To start, write out a list of a bunch of purchasable things that exist in the world.
 Once you have a decent list, begin pricing them based the how available they should be.
 - The list of [[Available Skills]] should be populated with answers to the question "What do people in this world **do** to overcome adversity?"
 Different kinds of fighting, socializing, academics, and resource gathering are usually the first things you should look at when creating [[Skills]].
 - The list of [[Available Backgrounds]] should be populated with answers to the question "What **are** people in this world?"
 Professions and species are usually the first things you should look at when creating [[Background|Backgrounds]].

+---

+Things you might want to limit are as follows: This might be things like resurrection, undodgeable attack actions, and fast, long-range communications.

+mind control, personal flight, invisibility, instant+long-range comms, undodgeable attacks like guns, AoE attacks like explosions, teleportation, resurrection, mind reading, lie detecting, minions, crafting, agelessness, super strength/speed, letters of credit, damage immunities, incoporeality/being a ghost, money as a superpower.

+[[Limit]] is going to be a part of the [[World Sheet]] so this section will need some examples.